 Mosman Library Service has a great range of resources for children of all ages and reading levels.

-All Babytimes and Pre-schoolers Storytimes are held during School Terms Only
+All Babytimes and Storytimes are held during School Terms Only

 Encourage a love of stories, books and libraries!

-A rhyme, singing and story reading session for toddlers and preschool children aged 1-5 years on Tuesday and Thursday mornings at 10.30am during school terms.
+A rhyme and story reading session for toddlers and preschool children aged 1-5 years on Tuesday and Thursday mornings at 10.30am during school terms.

 A program for school children aged 5–12 years old focusing on art and craft.

 Thursday Kids runs from 4pm-4.45pm.
 Parents and carers, please enjoy your break while Children’s Library staff supervise your children.